Groundwater Conservation District and Groundwater Management Plan FAQs

-- What action can a district take if the TWDB denies approving its management plan?
+- What action can a GCD take if the TWDB denies approval of its management plan?

-- Can a district get help from the TWDB in the development of its management plan?
+- Can a GCD get help from the TWDB in the development of its management plan?

 - Where can I find more information on the items required in a groundwater management plan for administrative completeness?

-- For income generated from production and transport fees, for what purposes can that income be used?
-Is there a rule in Chapter 36 that addresses how transport and production fees can be used?
+- Is there a rule in Chapter 36 that addresses how transport and production fees can be used?
 Are the permit fees different from the production and transport fees?

-- Does the TWDB have information about the budgets and expenditures for the groundwater conservation districts?
+- Does the TWDB have information about the budgets and expenditures for GCDs?

-- Whom should I contact for more information about groundwater management plans?
+- Who should I contact for more information about groundwater management plans?

 Answers to Frequently Asked Questions

 1. How much groundwater is used in the state?